gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 - *kf_group_err* is the calculated error for the GoP as the sum of frame errors in the GoP.
 - *modified_error_left* is the calculated error over the remaining frames in the clip.

-In the above definitions, error is defined as function of the best Inter vsIntra error from the first pass.
+In the above definitions, error is defined as function of the best Inter vs. Intra error from the first pass.

-#### 3-Pass VBR:
+#### Multi-Pass VBR:

 In this case, the error is replaced by the actual number of bits in the previous pass.